Gauge fixing and physical symmetries: Symmetric backgrounds

-In particular, the symmetry (\ref{eq:theta}) is a continuous symmetry with associated Noether charges.
-For fields in the adjoint representation, these are the adjoint charges $[t^j,\,\,]$.
-To make this symmetry and the conservation rules explicit, it is then convenient to decompose all the adjoint fields along a basis $t^\kappa$ that diagonalizes all these charges simultaneously.
+To make this symmetry and the conservation rules explicit, it is convenient to decompose all the adjoint fields along a basis $t^\kappa$ that diagonalizes all these charges simultaneously.
 This is known as a {\it Cartan-Weyl basis}: \beq [t^j,t^\kappa]=\kappa^j t^\kappa\,. \eeq The labels $\kappa$ are to be seen as real-valued vectors in a space isomorphic to the commuting subalgebra.
 They are of two types.
 First, any $t^j$ qualifies itself as a $t^\kappa$ with $\smash{\kappa=0}$.
 To distinguish between the various $t^j$, we shall write instead $\smash{\kappa=0^{(j)}}$, which we refer to as {\it zeros}.
 This notational trick is only needed when $\kappa$ refers to the label of a generator.\footnote{In equations where it does not play the role of a label, $\kappa$ is a mere vector and, therefore, $0^{(j)}$ can be replaced by $0$.
 This should always be clear from the context.} The other possible values of $\kappa$ are (non-degenerate) non-zero vectors known as {\it roots} and denoted $\alpha$, $\beta$, \dots The set of roots characterizes the algebra under consideration.
 In the SU(2) case for instance, there is one zero and two (one-dimensional) roots, $\pm 1$.
 In the SU(3) case, there are two zeros and six (two-dimensional) roots, $\pm(1,0)$, $\pm(1/2,\sqrt{3}/2)$ and $\pm(1/2,-\sqrt{3}/2)$, see Fig.~\ref{fig:roots}.
 In what follows, we shall also refer to the zeros and the roots as the {\it neutral modes} and the {\it charged modes,} respectively.